 Free or Low cost

-Due to open-source nature, we can deploy these software components in our embedded application with or without modification free of cost.
+Due to its open-source nature, we can deploy these software components in our embedded application with or without modification free of cost.
 It will significantly reduce the price of our embedded device.

 Examples of Embedded Linux based Systems